CD3/compudoc/README.md

 - As a preprocessor, CompuDoc can be used with all your existing tooling.
 Just run CompuDoc to produce the source file that would normally go into your pipeline.
 - Since CompuDoc works on plain text files, you can use it to add the power of Python to *any* tool that processes plain text.
 - Unlike pyptex, CompuDoc is not specific to LaTeX.
 Any text file can be rendered.
 LaTeX, Markdown, ReStructuredText, etc. can be rendered with Compudoc.
 - Jinja2 is used for injecting values from Python into the source document.
-That means you can use Jinja2 filters to make common formatting task cleaner.
+That means you can use Jinja2 filters to make common formatting tasks cleaner.
-- Python code is executed in a separate interactive Python instance and incrementally between chunks of document text.
+- Python code is executed in a separate interactive Python instance _incrementally_ between chunks of document text.
 That means you can define a variable `x` in one block of Python code, use that value in a Jinja2 template in your document, change the value of `x` in a later code block, and use it again in the document.
   The value inserted into the document will be the value of `x` at the point it is inserted.
 - If the source file you are rending does not support comments (there is no standard way to put comments in Markdown), you can define your own comment line